NZSmartie/wsl-ssh-pageant/Readme.md

 **Now supports multiple ssh connections concurrently!**

-A Pageant -> TCP bridge for use with WSL, allowing for Pageant to be used as an ssh-ageant within the WSL environment.
+A Pageant bridge for WSL, enabling ssh-ageants to talk to to PuTTY Pagent or GnuPG for Windows

 ![Demo](demo.gif?raw=True)